 The College's administration continues to streamline the admissions and enrollment process for students and continues to make changes to ensure that the SCCC Student Success Center is a "one-stop" for admissions and enrollment needs.
 This includes the upgrade of the College's ERP system, Jenzabar, to incorporate a more streamlined, effective, and efficient system.
+The migration from CX to J1 is currently on schedule to be completed by October 2025.

-There is an ongoing decrease of traditional-aged students enrolled at the college as high school populations within the County continue to decrease.
-In an effort to increase yield rates from the high schools, recruitment efforts have focused on the quality and substance of education and support services at the College.
-In FY23, the College Department of Marketing and Communications continued to focus on promoting specific college programs being offered including the new degree offerings and certificate programs.
+In FY24, the College Department of Marketing and Communications continued to focus on promoting specific college programs being offered including the new degree offerings and certificate programs.
 A shift in media outlets that appeal to this changing population included social media, Spotify Radio, digital advertising on various mobile platforms incorporating geofencing and geotargeting campaigns.